-If students are identified as Gifted & Talented (GT), parents should have received notification from DPS.
-Edmodo will be used again this year as the primary communication tool for enrichment opportunities, ALP surveys and general information, and parents will be notified by email about this Edmodo group by our GT Coordinator Becky Middleton at firstname.lastname@example.org.
-See our GT FAQs here.
+If students are identified as gifted & talented (GT), parents should have received notification from either DPS or McAuliffe directly upon identification.
+Schoology will be used this year as the primary communication tool for enrichment opportunities.
+Reminders with dates and times for those opportunities, ALP surveys and general information will be pushed out to the students from this site.
+There will be a GT folder that will have the above mentioned information on your child’s grade-level homeroom page.
+Parents may also be notified via email with any pertinent information by our GT Coordinator Becky Middleton at firstname.lastname@example.org.

 GT Advanced Learning Plan News